 Two weeks ago I mentioned I was on holiday.
 Well, I’m back from Guernsey with a rather lovely stone circle to show you.
 Here you go:

-Located in the extreme south east of Guernsey on the Pleinmont headland, it’s popularly known as the Pleinmont Fairy Ring, and there are many superstitions surrounding it.
+Located in the extreme south west of Guernsey on the Pleinmont headland, it’s popularly known as the Pleinmont Fairy Ring, and there are many superstitions surrounding it.
 If you run round it three times and make a wish, it is supposed to come true (see here, for instance, under “coastal walks”).
 It is also reputed to have links with witches, as a meeting place, and elves (see here).
 You might be wondering what such a stone circle has to do with this blog, given that there are few obvious links between stone circles and transport, at least until such time as archaeologists finally give in and admit that Stonehenge is actually the remains of an early grade-separated roundabout…

 This particular ring, however, has a lot to do with transport.

 Despite the legends which surround it, and its faerie name, it is not nearly as ancient as it appears, although it is still pretty old by the standards of this blog.
 Its function is also rather more mundane than you might expect.
 It is actually – wait for it – a picnic table for highway engineers.
 Yes, really.
 It’s one of the most charming and picturesque examples of road management infrastructure I have ever come across and so is thoroughly deserving of a place in this blog.
 It’s in an absolutely super spot, too: